Augustiner-Bräu: History

-In 1759, the Augustinian Monks of Munich were among the first members of the Bavarian Academy of Sciences and Humanities.
-Meanwhile, during this era, Augustiner's annual output reached 250,000 l, three times the amount of an average brewery of the time.
+In 1759, the Augustinian Monks of Munich were among the pioneers of the Bavarian Academy of Sciences and Humanities.
+During this era, Augustiner's annual output reached 250,000 l, three times the amount of an average brewery of the time.
+However, the monastery's commercial success also brought censure: in 1784, Munich's civic brewers formally complained to the city council about the monks' tax-exempt competition, and in 1791, Elector Karl Theodor publicly reprimanded the Augustinians for allowing the brewery tavern to operate as a secular drinking house.